 I must say, linen is one of my favourite options when it comes to finding sustainable textiles.

-Linen is made using flax, a versatile plant which serves many other uses ~ such as its seeds being used for oil or as a healthy snack in themselves.
+Linen is made using flax, a versatile plant that serves many other uses – such as its seeds being used for oil or as a healthy snack in themselves.

 Flax is also excellent when it comes to storing carbon, with one hectare retaining an average of 3.7 tonnes per year.
 When sustainable agricultural techniques of crop rotation are used, flax production regenerates the soil which enriches local ecosystems and provides fertile ground for future crops.

 Furthermore, flax is a resilient crop, which means it can grow successfully without irrigation, pesticides or fungicides.
 The linen fabric produced by flax is similarly resilient and is sturdy enough to be used in upholstery, curtains, canvas and even within American dollar bills.

 Its durability means it can last longer than alternative textiles, reducing the need for excess consumption.

 While all of this points to linen as a highly sustainable option, it does have its limitations.

 Although flax does not require toxic pesticides or fertilisers, that in itself does not guarantee that they aren’t used.
 Nitrate fertilisers, which cause harm to the environment and contaminate water supplies, are often used in commercial linen production.